 The court only acts in cases where someone has already lost the capacity to make certain decisions.
 These could be about their health, welfare, finances or property.

 In an ideal world, your relative or friend will already have a valid lasting power of attorney (LPA) in place that appoints chosen people to step into their shoes and manage their affairs when the need arises.

 Unfortunately not everyone plans for this situation.
 They may not know about LPAs or they may have just left it too late, as the LPA must be made while you still have capacity to understand what you have authorised people to do.

 If there is no LPA in place and you find yourself needing to take control of someone’s affairs you will have to apply to the Court of Protection become their deputy.
-This is a special court that deals with decisions or actions taken under the Mental Capacity Act.

 The court will need to be satisfied that the person has lost capacity and will ensure that the actions you plan to take are reasonable and in the persons best interests.

 Managing someone’s affairs is a responsible role and the court will want to see that you are capable of carrying out all the tasks involved.
 You will also be supervised by the court from time to time.

 What can a property and financial affairs deputy do?

 As a property and financial affairs deputy you will be able to take control of the person’s finances.
 This will include applying for benefits they are entitled to, paying off their debts or selling their home if the money is needed to fund residential care.